jlyric/SCGuardian/README.md

 Installing the ScreenConnect Guardian Extension
 -------------------------
-* Download the latest Branch of the ScreenConnect Guardian Extension
+* Download the latest version the ScreenConnect Guardian Package
-* Unzip and copy the Extension to your App_Extensions directory on your ScreenConnect Server.
+* Unzip and copy the contents of the Extension folder to your App_Extensions directory on your ScreenConnect Server.
 Your directory structure should look something like the following:

   `C:\Program Files (x86)\ScreenConnect\App_Extensions\de9b663e-1025-46dc-b16f-e9e00785f4d1\`
 * The default extension GUID is `de9b663e-1025-46dc-b16f-e9e00785f4d1`, should you change this GUID you will need to make adjustments in the PowerShell script outlined a bit later in the document.
 * The ScreenConnect Guardian should now be showing in the Admin area of your ScreenConnect Server.
 * Click the <b>Options</b> menu and select <b>Edit Settings</b>.